- Mailing Address

 -

-The College of Liberal Arts and Sciences required two diversity courses which, "must foster understanding of how individuals are affected within systems of power, oppression, deprivation, marginalization and privilege."
+The College of Liberal Arts and Sciences requires two diversity courses which, "must foster understanding of how individuals are affected within systems of power, oppression, deprivation, marginalization and privilege."

 -